dew-landscapes/envClean/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `envClean` is to help clean large, unstructured, biological (or `env`ironmental) data sets.
+The goal of `envClean` is to help clean large amounts of unstructured, biological data (for further analysis elsewhere).

+Not all functions will be relevant to all projects.

+If a typical species list from a typical observer is required, then `make_effort_mod()` may be useful to filter out excessively rich or depauperate lists.

+If many data sources are included in the incoming data, taxonomic alignment via `make_taxonomy()` is likely to be required.
+If those data sources are likely to contain duplicates, using taxonomic, geographic and temporal bins may be the easiest way to ensure duplicates are removed.

+Some functions could be considered ‘experimental’. `add_cover()` uses principal components analysis on environmental variables to generate a best guess for percentage cover where some records are missing that attribute.

 ## Installation